 Your homeowners insurance doesn't cover every type of damage.
 Fire, lightning, and wind damage are examples of standard covered perils.
 But there are many optional add-ons like mold and water backup damage that are not covered unless you pay an additional premium.
 Other types of damage not included unless you pay extra:

 Some perils require separate policies for coverage, like flood damage.
 If one of these perils damages your house and you don't have coverage, expect a denied claim.

 Keep in mind that liability can also muddle up claims.
-For instance, if an electrician miswired the electrical outlets in your house and caused a fire, then his business would most likely be held liable for the damages instead of your homeowners insurance policy.
+For instance, if an electrician miswired the electrical outlets in your house and caused a fire, then the electrician's business will be held liable for the damages instead of your homeowners insurance policy.

 Every policy has exclusions or types of damage that not covered in any situation.
 A few of these events are ground movement, war, and nuclear hazards.
 If war or rioting broke out and your house was damaged, you would be unable to file a claim.
 Here are some standard exclusions:

 Neglect is a significant exclusion to note as well because it's easily preventable.
 If your house is damaged and you fail to take proper actions to prevent further damage, your claim can result in a $0 payout.
 Always do what you reasonably can to protect your house after any disaster.